LibertyDSNP/spec/pages/Messages/Overview.md

 ## Purpose

 1. Describe the form and content of DSNP Messages posted to the blockchain used for all Liberty Platform activities.
-1. Specify an on-chain announcement format
+1. Specify an on-chain announcement format.
-1. Provide data size estimations
+1. Provide data size estimations.
-1. Facilitate use of SDK and interpretation of on-chain data
+1. Facilitate use of SDK and interpretation of on-chain data.

 ## Assumptions